microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/platform-services/platform-services.md

     deployment ->> app: Stops and Removes MyPayloadApp
 ```

-The Deployment Service is the only place a Satellite Owner Operator deploys and starts payload applications.

-Say an application needs updating, the application is also patched by the Deployment Service:
+The Deployment Service exclusively handles the deployment, initiation, and updating of payload applications, ensuring a streamlined and secure process for Satellite Owner Operators.
+The flow diagram below outlines the process of updating an application on orbit:

 ```mermaid
 sequenceDiagram